-Have you heard of Pepero Stick?
+Have you heard of pepero sticks?
 It is long, thin cookie sticks covered in dark chocolate, raw almond, coconut shavings, or pumpkin seed.
 The crunchy sticks are pretty simple to make.
 You just need to melt chocolate, dip the sticks in and sprinkle the fillings.

 Now you can relish the crunchy pepero stick all year round.
-Speed to up!
+Speed up!

-It’s time to imitate the scrumptious Korean desserts in your kitchen.
-What a blessing to enjoy sweets in life!
+It’s time to imitate the scrumptious Korean sweet items in your kitchen.
+What a true blessing to have sweets to ẹnoy in life!

 Every dessert lover has a vital way to indulge in sweet treats.
-Nowadays, more and more Korean dessert has been traveled around the world.
-I believe you have figured out a lot more about Korea and Korean desserts through this post, fun facts that are only found in Korea.
+Nowadays, more and more desserts from Korea have traveled around the world.
+I believe you have figured out more about Korean and Korean sweet treats through this post, fun facts only found in Korea.

 Don’t hesitate to send these goodies to your loved ones.
 Just share this little happiness with your family, friends, coworkers, or even lovely neighborhoods.
 If you have any dessert concerns, feel free to reach me down there in the comments.